ozydingo/notebook/webdev/docker.md

 Container runs on Docker; it's OS-native and runs just like any other executable.
 VMs, by contrast, have their own guest OS and share a "hypervisor" to have virtual access to host OS resources.

-Image: code to run an application
+Image: code to run an application.
-Container: a built instance of an image
+Container: a built instance of an image.
 Service: essentially, a container in production performing its job.
+Swarm: a cluster of docker machines running a set of service(s)
+Stack: A group of intrrelated services

 ## Code